axonivy-market/pattern-demos/pattern-demos-product/README.md

 in the current group.
 In real word scenarios, business objects might represent the total finished state or more complex handling after finishing might be required (e.g. canceling of tasks because of a business condition) and therefore the pattern needs to be adapted to your requirements.

+### Validation

+The validation pattern shows some typical validation scenarios for

+* a simple field required validation
+* a field value validation
+* a multi-field validation with model mapping and server side logic

 ## Setup